shovon/websocket-graph/specifications/architecture.md

    - Clients MAY communicate with non-neighboring nodes through another protocol enveloped by the communication medium, but clients SHOULD NOT communicate directly; they MAY only communicate through a gossip protocol that relays messages from client node to client node.
      - To sketch out a compliant under the requirement of _only_ adjacent client node communication: clients send to server → server validates next hop adjacency → server delivers to the neighbor client, repeat.
    - Client nodes MUST have an identifier
-     - Clients MUST NOT assume their identifier is unique in the entire graph.
+     - Clients SHOULD NOT assume their identifier is unique in the entire graph.
      - Clients SHOULD assume that their identifier is unique within its adjacency list.
-       - Clients MAY reject any servers that they connect to that fails to ensure uniqueness within its local adjacency.
+       - Clients SHOULD reject any servers that they connect to that fails to ensure uniqueness within its local adjacency.
      - Servers SHOULD ensure identifiers are unique at least at the immediate adjacency level, but duplicates MAY exist in the entirety of the graph, as far as node identifier is concerned.
      - Implementations MAY ensure that identifiers are unique; how uniqueness is enforced, is beyond the scope of this document.